 - Share an experience together.
 This year, my sister suggested that hers and my family share an experience together instead of exchanging gifts.
 I loved this idea since we don’t spend a lot of time together.
 After all, we live an hour away and both of us are busy with our own families.
 Several years ago, my parents got tickets to Blue Man Group for us adults only to share an experience and on a separate occasion, we took all the adults out to a nice Chicago restaurant.
 Time together making memories lasts far longer than a gift.
 Why not try this alternative?

 - Create a memory photo book or calendar.
 My parents actually told us not to buy them gifts this year.
 They asked for an updated portrait of our family instead.
 In the past, I have created photo calendars for my parents and my grandmother for Christmas.
-With Blurb, you can upload your photos and create a professional looking keepsake in no time at all.

 - Write personalized letters to each other.
 One year, when I was in my twenties, I wrote each of my parents a letter.
 In the letter, I told them what I appreciated about each of them, my favorite childhood memories of them, and also took the opportunity to apologize for things I knew I had done to hurt them.
 I saw my father’s eyes well up when he read his letter and I know that he and my mom still have them.
 Your children, your spouse, and maybe your parents might appreciate a personalized letter like the one I wrote.